Kāne: Mythology

 There is another completely separate legend about the creation of man found in the Kumulipo.
-The first-born son of the Wākea and Hoʻohokukalani is stillborn.
+The first-born son of the Wākea the sky god and Hoʻohokukalani the keeper of stars is stillborn.
 When he is buried, the first Kalo plant springs from his navel.
 Named Hāloa or Long Breathe.
 The second-born son named after the first, is the first modern man.
 Hence the two sons are eternally connected.
 Man tends his brother the Kalo, and the Kalo feeds his brother the man.
 In that version, there is no mention of Kāne.

 Aloha, the traditional greeting, was originally spoken while touching foreheads and exchanging a breath of air.
 This is possibly a reflection of the legend, exchanging the breath of life, Håloa; originally given by the Gods.